Jellyyz/Floyd-Steinberg-Dithering-Hardware-Accelerator/Notebooks/Jason/README.md

 This is exactly one week from mock demos.

 We met shortly... for meeting.
+We discussed the exchange between the MCU and FPGA at a high level as follows:

+<b>insert img here....</b>